koptelovmax/gaussianprocess/track.md

 - Recheck dimensionalities of all optimization function parameters
 - Search for kern functions and kern gradients libraries
 - Find SCG optimization function and perform it

+## 25.05.16
+### What has done
+- Recheck and fix of dimensionalities of functions and gradients

+### Why
+- Without this information I cannot get proper algorithm understanding

+### What has learned
+- Ky is NxN, while Kx is (N-1)x(N-1), where N - number of artificial frames
+- Both functions we need to optimize are 1x1, because they are probabilities
+- All the gradients have different dimensionalities (see review)
+- Inverse of non-square matrix can be conputed throw singular value decomposition

+### What next
+- Update the review
+- Search for kern functions and kern gradients libraries
+- Find proper SCG optimization function and perform it